Relativity and Consciousness

 The Primacy of Consciousness

 The speed of light is absolute, which means it is always 300,000km/s, no matter how fast the light source and the observer are moving relative to each other.
-But the speed of light is absolute to the observer, not to the background of space.
-This means that the observer’s consciousness is more primary than space-time reality:
+But the speed of light is absolute to the observer, not to the background of space, which means the observer’s consciousness is more fundamental than space-time reality: